thanacpr-git/eks-upgrade/README.md

 Welcome to the **EKS Upgrade** workshop.
 This workshop aims to share recommended practice and hands-on step for EKS upgrade operation.
 Customer will learn how to upgrade EKS cluster from EKS version 1.24 to 1.25 with example Kubernetes application to demonstrate step that need to check before performing the upgrade.

-The workshop is structured into two parts: Planning and preparation, and Implement Amazon EKS upgrade.
+The workshop is structured into three parts: Cluster Setup , Planning Phase , and Performing Upgrade Phase : .

+### Cluster Setup

+In this section , New EKS Cluster need to be created and deploy withsample application that will be used throughout the workshop.

 ### Planning

-The first part of our workshop provides ...
+The first part of our workshop provides the procedure before perform EKS Upgrade such as Deprecated API , AWS Managed AddOn Version compatibility and helper tools that can be used to shorten the preparation process.

 ### Implement EKS Upgrade

-This part of our workshop will ...
+After the planning phase , this section will provider customer about actual step and command that need to be performed including checkpoint guideline to check the upgrade completeness in each step.

 ## Takeaways